skarroumi/LibraryManagementSystem/README.md

 # LibraryManagementSystem - NodeJS / ExpressJS
 This is the server-side of an application for Library Management System for Al Akhawayn University following MVC.
+It is written in NodeJS and ExpressJS arranging MySQL, Sequelize, REST and JWT.

 ## Requirements